seakonn/milestone-four/README.md

 Need to be able to store information commission requests recieved via forms on the site.

+## Features

+### Homepage

+Homepage contains welcome message for potential users and also features the navbar (which also appears on every other page).
+The navbar has the site logo containing a link to the homepage, and initially links prompting the user to login, or register an account.
+Once the user is logged in (via the login page) the navbar then changes to have links for requesting a commission, showing their profile and logging out.

+### Login Page

+Here the user can provide a username or password in order to be authenticated and obtain access to the rest of the site.
+User can also click on the reset password link to reset their password.

+### Register Page

+### Potential Future Features

 ## Testing

 ### Base Html Page